 Many of the chihuahuas who need the most help are the ones who have been through difficult situations.
 That could be a shelter environment, a previous home with neglect or mistreatment, or simply a lack of socialization that has left them fearful of the world.
 Building trust with these dogs requires a fundamentally different approach than what works with a confident, well adjusted chihuahua.

-I fostered a chihuahua named Bean who had been found as a stray and spent four months in a shelter before coming to me.
+I supported a chihuahua named Bean who had been found as a stray and spent four months in a shelter before coming to me.
 For the first two weeks in my home, she would not come out from under the bed except to eat and use the bathroom.
 Even then she would bolt back to her hiding spot the moment she was done.

 I did not try to coax her out or force interaction.
 Instead, I sat on the floor near the bed every evening and just read a book out loud in a calm voice.
 I placed treats in a trail from under the bed to where I was sitting and let her decide when to follow it.
 On day nine, she ate a treat from my open hand for the first time.
 On day fourteen, she sat next to me while I read.
 By the end of the month, she was sleeping on my lap.